zorzano/KNOWRAG/README.md

 ---

 ## Data Availability
+The file "Knowledge Graphs employed in the experiments.pdf" contains a description of the Knowledge Graphs structures.

+### IRN dataset

+The corrected IRN benchmark is publicly available and included (or reproducible from its original source).

+---

 ### KITI dataset

-Due to privacy constraints, the KITI dataset included in this repository contains only a minimal subset of the original data.
+Due to privacy constraints, the KITI dataset included in this repository contains only a subset of the original data.

 To reproduce the full experiments, please contact the repository owner.

----

-### IRN dataset

-The IRN benchmark is publicly available and included (or reproducible from its original source).

 ---